 While Californians have greater privacy rights, the CCPA at present lacks clarity around methods of data protection and the concept of deidentification (making information no longer pertain to an individual consumer or their household).

 Further, the law states that “personal information” excludes “publicly available” information which is lawfully made available by federal, state or local government records.
 How courts in the US interpret the definition of “personal information” to information that is “publicly available” remains to be seen.

 The GDPR and CCPA have marked a new age of heightened data privacy awareness for consumers both in the E.U and the U.S. After the Cambridge Data Analytical scandal in 2018 other states in the US have chosen to follow the CCPA lead with their own nuanced legislation such as Maryland’s more expansive deletion rights and North Dakota’s privacy bill deeming an individual guilty if they obtain or attempt to obtain personally identifiable information (PII) without the “express written consent” of the individual concerned.

-In recent months with global firms such as British Airways and the Marriot Hotel Chain facing fines of a total of £300m, it is clear that organisations must now make sure that people’s personal data remains just that – personal.
+In recent months with global businesses such as British Airways and Marriot Internationalfacing fines of a total of £300m, it is clear that organisations must now make sure that people’s personal data remains just that – personal.

 Every business needs a data protection strategy that ensures their customers’ sensitive data is kept safe, whilst in use, in transit or at rest.
 Find out more in our Methods of Data Protection reference guide, which shows how a data-first approach to security can simplify compliance with multiple data protection regulations.